Why is how I breathe important?

 What about COVID-19?

 All employees are fully vaccinated and observe necessary safety measures to control the spread of COVID-19.
-In many ways, it has changed the way that society values breathing, and it has never been more important.
+In many ways, it has changed the way that society values breathing.
 You might be experiencing symptoms from past infection or increased anxiety during the pandemic.
-Or maybe you're simply training and strengthening the muscles that support your breathing.
+Or maybe you're simply wanting to train and strengthen the muscles that support your breathing.
 Academy West is committed to providing care in a safe environment that fits your needs.
-We are available for in-clinic and home visits with strict safety standards, as well as virtual telehealth sessions.
+We are available for in-clinic, telehealth, and home visits with strict safety standards.
 Masks are required to enter our clinic but will be removed at times to effectively evaluate breathing for those indivudals who are vaccinted.
-All family members accompanying patients are required to wear masks.
+All family members accompanying patients are required to wear masks unless vaccinated as well.